-Components of Differentiation Readiness Interest Learning Strategy/ Style Environment (Physical) A teacher of a class with Grades 2 and 3 organises the seating arrangements based on (activity/ functional level of students/location to resources/ students that are challenged) 2and 3 has placed work sheets for both grade and 3, who learn best by movement and sense of touch (kinaesthetic learners) are given the option of using their bodies to form
+Components of Differentiation Readiness Interest Learning Strategy/ Style Environment (Physical) A teacher of a class with Grades 2 and 3 organises the seating arrangements based on (activity/ func- tional level of stu- dents/location to re- sources/ students that are challenged) A teacher of Grades 2and 3 has placed work sheets for both grade levels in interest cen- tres/corners in the room so when students are working independently, they can go to the interest corner or centre of the subject they are working in, to complete exercises which they consider interesting.
+During a lesson on geo-metric shapes, students of Grades 2 and 3, who learn best by movement and sense of touch (kinaesthetic learners) are given the option of using their bodies to form shapes on the car- peted area of the room, while others draw the shapes on the floor.